belgattitude/soluble-japha/README.md

 ## Requirements

-requires PHP 5.3+ and the phpjavabridge servlet
+This library supports PHP 5.3+, PHP 7 and HHVM.

 ## Features

+- Use Java in PHP
+- Unit tested

+How it differs from original phpjavabridge client (Java.inc)
-- Refactored php client Java.inc to adhere to latest
+- Refactored code to adhere to latests standards (PSR-2, PSR-4)
+- Namespaced code
+- Removed notices and warnings.
+- Does not require allow_url_open
+- Refactored exception model in order to produce
-- Support for PHP 7, HHVM
+- HHVM, PHP 7 support
-- Simplified Exception handling
-- Autoloading

 ## Installation